Lifestyle Guide

 Lower Noise and Reactivity

-For people working away from home or in shared spaces, a dog that turns frustration into barking, pacing, or stress behaviors can become a real problem.
+For people working away from home or living in shared spaces, a dog that turns frustration into barking, pacing, or stress behaviors can become a real problem.
 Lower-reactivity dogs are often easier because they create less friction during the hours when nobody is around to intervene.

 Trainability and Recovery

-Dogs that learn quickly and recover more easily from stimulation are often better for busy adults.
+Dogs that learn quickly and recover more easily from stimulation are often a better fit for busy adults.
 They can usually be taught boundaries, alone-time skills, and settling behavior more effectively than dogs that are harder to guide.

 Best Dogs for People Who Work Full Time